 Even though you must appear in person to sign your license, the state allows you to fill out the application online before you arrive.
 "I always recommend to my couples to apply for their license online ahead of time.
 This saves time when picking up the license," adds Secaur.
 "At that point instead of standing there needing to tell the clerk all the information and have them type it in, all the clerk needs to do is to print it out and then they verify the information, sign them and they are on their way."

-During the pandemic, some counties started requiring appointments to pick up your marriage license.
+Some counties started requiring appointments to pick up your marriage license.
 Check ahead of time to avoid delays.

 Bring You Documentation